chinedufn/swift-bridge/README.md

 > Call Rust from Swift and vice versa.

-`swift-bridge` generates code that helps you call Swift from Rust and vice versa.
+`swift-bridge` generates code that helps you call Rust from Swift and vice versa.

 _`swift-bridge` takes inspiration from the bridge module idea pioneered by [cxx](https://github.com/dtolnay/cxx)._

 ## Current Status

+`swift-bridge` works, but there are still some edge cases where it's easy to make a mistake if you don't know about that.
+All of them are addressable.

-`swift-bridge` is not yet production ready.
+So, `swift-bridge` is not yet production ready.

 Right now I'm looking for feedback from bleeding-edge users in order to continue to improve the APIs and the generated code.